Image

 Her woodworking crafting began by making a toybox for her grandson when he was born.
 This led to VALERIE THOMPSON ‘s love of this creative expression of wood and its beautiful color, grain and luster.
 Valerie found it to be a unique medium and allowed her craftmanship to be revealed.
 She loved advancing into making cutting boards and increased her inspiration when discussing with customers the various woods and processes used to create her product line.
 Valerie relates, “I love taking wood that is rough and ugly and turning it into a beautiful and functional piece.”
 Traveling to Saline for the first time to participate in the Saline Craft Show, she will be in Booth 105 on Saturday, March 8, 2025 with cheese boards, bow knives, coasters, serving trays, napkin holders, kitchen utensils, soap savers and other table top décor.
 The show opens at 8am-3:30 pm at Saline Middle School, 7190 N Maple, Saline.

-Moderate rain, with a high of 56 and low of 34 degrees.
-Overcast in the morning, thundery outbreaks in nearby in the afternoon, patchy rain nearby for the evening, overcast overnight.
+Sunny, with a high of 89 and low of 61 degrees.
+Sunny in the morning, overcast overnight.